 The only exception to purchasing OSHC is if you’re a student coming from Belgium, Sweden or Norway, as Australia has reciprocal arrangements with these countries that mean you won’t be required to pay for health insurance while here.

 What if I’m bringing my family with me?

 Just like OSHC is a requirement of your student visa, your spouse and children (if they’re under 18) will need to sort out OSHC before arriving in Australia.
 The good news is you can easily add them as dependents on your own OSHC policy, which makes the process a lot more streamlined when applying for OSHC and using it in Australia.
 Contact your insurance provider for more information.

 Where do I organise my OSHC?

 OSHC can be organised through your education provider, or you can choose your own health insurance company.
 Australia has five options:

 - CBHS International Health

-An easy way to arrange your cover is to use an OSHC comparison service like OSHC Australia.
+An easy way to arrange your cover is to use an OSHC comparison service like Canstar or OSHC Australia.
 This way, you compare all government-authorised providers together and see how their policies differ in terms of features and price to ensure you make the right decision.